STUDENT MEDICAL SUMMIT

 3RD FEBRUARY 2018

 The COVID-19 pandemic has seen the Summit move online this year, but we're still determined to bring you a great conference this year with the very best of student research

 Posters detailing the research completed by students from across the island of Ireland will be on display in our poster gallery.

 Our Judges will hear a five-minute presentation from students in live online meeting rooms.

 There will be various awards on the day, with the overall winner taking home the title of 'Irish Undergraduate Medical Researcher of the Year'

-This year we will be discussing 'Vaccines past and present' with our esteemed panel.
+This year we will be discussing 'Burnout in Medicine'.